 The following is an explanation of terminology used within Mackerel.

-A host is one instance of an OS that the mackerel-agent is running on.
+A host is one instance of the OS that the mackerel-agent is running on.
 It’s possible to assign one host to multiple roles (as well as services).
+See What is a "host"? - Mackerel Docs for more regarding "hosts" in Mackerel.

 Status: Hosts are given statuses (standby, maintenance, working, etc.) for the purpose of indicating their current condition.
 A host's status is indicative of a its position in the life-cycle of a host within Mackerel, from initial set-up, to being deployed into a service, to eventual retirement.